 2. Purchasing Items and Entering Them Correctly, Every Time

 Typically in any organization there are people tasked with purchasing items for the organization or for daily operations.
 For example, many times a pastor goes to lunch with someone to council them, or the secretary purchases some office supplies.
 How can you properly account for these items?

 Properly accounting for purchased items involves more than telling the treasurer how much you spent at WalMart or a restaurant.
 The treasurer (or data entry person) needs to know the proper expense (Budget Line) to apply it to and which Fund (Who pays for it?) should pay for it.
 We often hear from churches that the purchaser or even the treasurer doesn’t know what it should be.
 If the purchaser doesn’t know this, then what business do they have buying things for the organization?

 To resolve this issue, we recommend another tool that we have found helpful for churches.
-It is the expense sheet that is handed into the treasurer periodically and is used in just about any organization that purchases goods or services – including non-profits.
+Submitting an expense sheet like the one above to the treasurer resolves a lot of issues.
 By using this simple tool, treasurers remove all issues with going back and editing transactions and cluttering their accounting system.

 *Important – We encourage church councils to implement a process that has the following goal in mind – to keep treasurers from editing numerous accounting transactions after the fact.
 So the purchaser needs to communicate the needed information for correct data entry and accountability.
 We suggested one method here, however feel free to brainstorm if this one doesn’t work for your organization, but keep this goal in mind.